-Of course, iOS 15 does have many positive upgrades, and you can read our full iOS 15 review to see what they are.
-In addition to improving the experience of using the latest Apple devices, such as the iPhone 13 and iPhone 13 Pro Max, it also breathes new life into older Apple products: its compatibility stretches as far back as the six-year-old iPhone 6s.
+Of course, iOS 15 does have many positive upgrades, as detailed in our full iOS 15 review.
+In addition to improving the experience of using the latest Apple devices, such as the iPhone 13 and iPhone 13 Pro Max, it also gives new life to older Apple products, with compatibility going as far back as the six-year-old iPhone 6s.

 How to move the Safari tab bar on iOS 15